Looking to improve code quality, maintainability, or team collaboration? Discover how Test Driven Development (TDD) can be your ally!

 Best Practices

 Effective TDD requires adhering to some best practices.
 Firstly, tests should be simple and focus on a single aspect of the code.
-Secondly, the time to refactor is after the code passes all the tests.
+Secondly, the time to refactor is after the code passes all the tests, which is a core principle of Test Driven Development.
 Lastly, comprehensive documentation should accompany the tests and the code, explaining why certain tests exist and the reasoning behind the implemented solutions.

 Examples make everything clearer, right?
 Let's consider TDD in Java, keeping in mind our past discussions on Java Testing Frameworks.